 Are you a small business that’s thinking of DIY ‘n when creating a website for your business?
 I’m going to walk you through the big five reasons why a lot of these kind of websites fail, so that you won’t make those same mistakes.

-I’m Darrin Holtz web developer for WNY Web Development and this is the blog where I show you how to put your website to work for your business!
+This is the blog where I show you how to put your website to work for your business!

 Okay!
 So, Creating A Website For Your Business The DIY Way

 You know, a lot of website experts are going to say never do this, that it’s not a good idea.
 I’m not here to do that.
 While I do believe that if you have the money for it, it’s always best to hire experts to do what they do best.
 But I live in the real world and I understand that the reality is most small businesses can’t afford the $10,000 plus it can take to build that strategy based client generation website when it comes to creating a website for your business.

 So, what ends up happening instead is usually they’ll throw one or two thousand dollars to a freelance web designer who will design them what could be a very attractive looking web site.
 But one that’s not really going to have a return on their investment.
 So in some cases, the DIY website might be the best way to go.
 But is of all things in business you know.
 There’s a right way and a wrong way to do it when creating a website for your business.
 Believe me, I’ve seen firsthand all the different ways that a DIY website can fail.

 So, here are the top five mistakes that I’ve noticed.
 Also how to make sure that when creating a website for your business that yours is successful.